 The technology revolution has transformed the way we communicate around the world.
 People in the most remote parts of the globe can seem like close neighbors.
 Yet our language differences continue to be a barrier to communication, which makes the study of foreign languages more important than ever.

 Elon’s Department of World Languages and Cultures offers a major in French, an international language spoken in approximately 50 countries and regions on five continents.
 The study of French is also ideal as a second major combined with many fields, especially business, international studies and communications.
 Students majoring in another discipline can also minor in French, which provides a distinct advantage for anyone interested in a career in the international arena.

 French majors are required to study abroad for at least one semester in a university-approved program where classes are taught in French.
 Elon offers students a chance to broaden their awareness of other cultures through study abroad programs in Paris, Montpellier, and Lyon, France as well as Dakar, Senegal..
-Students may also study in a number of French-speaking nations, including the French West Indies and Belgium.
+Students may also experience French on a daily basis while studying abroad in Rabat, Morocco.

 One of the hallmarks of an Elon education is the close learning relationship between faculty and students.
-Because classes at Elon are small — the average class size is 22 with a 15-1 student-to-faculty ratio — individual attention from professors is the norm in all majors.
-Faculty members keep generous office hours and take a personal interest in each student’s progress.
+Individual attention from professors is the norm in all majors.
+Faculty members are very engaged with students outside the classroom and take a personal interest in each student’s progress.
 Elon’s French faculty blend professional experience and academic training with a love of teaching.